luckyrose89/portfolio-page/README.md

 The project does not require users to install or setup any utility.
 Users can download the repository to their desktop and simply click the index.html file to run the file.
 Alternatively you can view this project [Live](https://luckyrose89.github.io/portfolio-page/).

 ### Built With
 The project uses html, Css and JavaScript.
-For laying out the lements, the project employs flexbox for responsive design.
+For laying out the elements, the project employs flexbox for responsive design.